The Best Shilajit Supplement

 If you’re familiar with shilajit, you may be in the minority.
 But, studies into its potential effects on human health and wellness indicate it may be a good choice for a wide variety of people.
 It’s been shown to improve everything from altitude sickness and inflammation to low testosterone levels in men.

 Given its strange origins — it’s essentially a black, tar-like goo that’s extracted from Himalayan mountain ranges — it would be easy to write off shilajit as another wellness gimmick.
-So, our team decided to try it for themselves, evaluating everything from its taste to our perception of its efficacy.
+So, while a lot more research is needed into shilajit’s potential, our team decided to try it for themselves, evaluating everything from its taste to our perception of its efficacy.

 In this guide, we’ll break down everything you need to know about shilajit, including recommendations for products we found to be worthwhile.